OcultaVisit BCN /

 Sónar 2026

-Sónar is far more than a festival of advanced music and multimedia art: since 1994, it has positioned Barcelona as a global hub for sonic creativity and digital culture.
+Sónar is far more than a festival of advanced music and multimedia art: since 1994, it has positioned Barcelona as a capital of sonic creativity and digital culture.
 The festival brings together electronic music, visual arts, technology and critical thinking in a distinctive programme that attracts audiences, artists and professionals from around the world.